-- using a website template that is optimized – all scripts and CSS files minified and loaded in a way that they do not block the rendering of the web page,
+- using a well optimized website template – all scripts and CSS files minified and loaded in a way so that they do not block rendering of the web page,

 - optimizing all media files for the web to reduce their size, and